 Assemblyman Receives Award from the National Federation of Independent Businesses

-(October 28, 2020) – New York, NY – Assemblyman Kevin Byrne has been named a Guardian of Small Business by the National Federation of Independent Businesses (NFIB).
+(October 28, 2020) – New York, NY – Assemblyman Kevin Byrne to be be named a Guardian of Small Business by the National Federation of Independent Businesses (NFIB).
 The designation is awarded by the NFIB to elected officials that advocate, promote, and protect small businesses.
 Of the 150 Assembly members and 63 Senators in New York State’s legislature, Byrne was only one of 11 to receive this designation.

 In a statement announcing the award, NFIB’s New York State Director Greg Biryla said, “COVID-19 and the resulting economic shutdowns have pushed many small businesses to the brink, threatening livelihoods, job creation, and the fabric of local economies.
 The legislators recognized as 2020 Guardians of Small Business have gone above and beyond to support small, independent businesses before the pandemic and amidst the unprecedented challenges brought forth by COVID-19.”